Judo-Documentation-Project/budotree/README.md

 1. Find an existing file, or identify a missing one about someone that you want to add.
-2. Create a new file based on an existing entry, or on a template, or click ""Edit" in an existing file
+2. [Create a new file](https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files) based on an existing entry, or on a template, or click
+   "Edit" in an existing file
 3. This will create a fork of the repository in your account; edit the file and follow the instructions to commit to your copy, and submit a Push Request.
 4. In the Push Request discussion, address any comments/requests.